-Pumpin seeds, flax sees, sunflower seeds are great sources of magnesium as well.
+Pumpkin seeds, flax seeds, and sunflower seeds are great sources of magnesium as well.

-And magnesium is an important mineral in the prevention of metabolic syndrome, a condition that is both hormonal and metabolic in nature.
-And metabolic syndrome leads to excessive cortisol production and insulin insensitivity.
+Magnesium is also an anti-inflammatory mineral important mineral one that is critical in the prevention of metabolic syndrome, a condition that is both hormonal and metabolic in nature.
+Metabolic syndrome leads to excessive cortisol production and insulin insensitivity and type 2 diabetes.

-Unfortunately in the western world magnesium deficiency is common and this deficiency leads to stress reactions and organ damage.
-And according to the study, stress activates the hypothalamic, pituitary-adrenal axis pathway, and the sympathetic nervous system.
-It is this process that ultimately causes metabolic syndrome and of course more stress.
+Unfortunately in the western world magnesium deficiency is common.
+And this deficiency leads to stress reactions and organ damage.
+According to research, stress activates the hypothalamic, pituitary-adrenal axis pathway, and the sympathetic nervous system and it is this process that ultimately causes metabolic syndrome and of course more stress.

 Stress also leads to insulin resistance by activating the renins -angiotensin-aldosterone system due to increased oxidative stress.

-Essentially, magnesium deficiency affects stress response, leads to insulin resistance, inflammation, and weight gain common in metabolic syndrome and PCOS.
+Essentially, magnesium deficiency affects stress response and leads to insulin resistance, inflammation, and weight gain common in metabolic syndrome and PCOS.

 Eggs contain healthy proteins, important in metabolism, as well as great benefits in nutrients like B vitamins.